TAX PROBLEMS & DEBT

 Process Engineer: Formulated process changes for cryogenic natural gas liquids separation plants.
 The process changes maximized plant profitability despite unfavorable price conditions generally.
 Recovered $500 THOUSAND DOLLARS which would have been lost by recovering propane and ethane.
 Revised the basic engineering contractor agreement to better identify the rights and duties of contracting parties.

-, Saudi Arabia:
+1977-1980 ARAMCO, Saudi Arabia:

-,(77-78): Supervised emergency engineering design measures during the April gas oil separating plant disaster.
+Project Engineer,(77-78): Supervised emergency engineering design measures during the April gas oil separating plant disaster.
 Directed the revision of engineering plant drawings.
 Reconfigured plant fuel gas pressure and supply configuration.

 Planning Engineer